Headquarters of the United Nations: Extraterritoriality and security

 The site of the UN headquarters has extraterritoriality status.
-This affects some law enforcement where UN rules override the laws of New York City, but it does not give immunity to those who commit crimes there.
-In addition, the United Nations headquarters remains under the jurisdiction and laws of the United States, although a few members of the UN staff have diplomatic immunity and so cannot be prosecuted by local courts unless the immunity is waived by the Secretary-General.
+This does not give immunity to those who commit crimes there, but there are cases where UN rules override the laws of New York City.
+For example, the headquarters uses water from the East River to cool one or more of the buildings, which is illegal in the city.
+The United Nations headquarters remains under the jurisdiction and laws of the United States, although a few members of the UN staff have diplomatic immunity and so cannot be prosecuted by local courts unless the immunity is waived by the Secretary-General.
 In 2005, Secretary-General Kofi Annan waived the immunity of Benon Sevan, Aleksandr Yakovlev, and Vladimir Kuznetsov in relation to the Oil-for-Food Programme, and all were charged in the United States District Court for the Southern District of New York.
 Benon Sevan later fled the United States to Cyprus, while Aleksandr Yakovlev and Vladimir Kuznetsov decided to stand trial.

-United Nations Security officers are generally responsible for security within the UN Headquarters.
-They are equipped with weapons and handcuffs and are sometimes mistaken for New York City Police Department (NYPD) officers due to the agencies' similar uniforms.
-The NYPD's 17th Precinct patrols the area around and near the complex, but may only formally enter the actual UN headquarters at the request of the Secretary-General.
+United Nations security officers are generally responsible for security within the UN Headquarters.
+The New York City Police Department's 17th Precinct patrols the area around and near the complex, but may only formally enter the actual UN headquarters at the request of the Secretary-General.

+Visa access

+The 1947 Headquarters Agreement between the United States and the United Nations requires that American authorities allow the passage of UN state representatives, their families, experts on missions for the UN or its specialized agencies, UN-accredited journalists and non-governmental organizations, and guests invited on official UN business.

+The C-2 visa is issued by the United States to allow foreigners who would otherwise not be allowed to stay in the country to be within a 25 mi radius of Columbus Circle in New York City, an area known as the United Nations Headquarters District.

+Some diplomats have been denied access in violation of the agreement.
+Examples include: